mediarain/voxa-ama/samples/starterKit/README.md

 	`skill/` -> Amazon Echo Skill login, the state machine and flow `speechAssets/` -> Amazon Echo Utterances, Intent Schema and Custom Slots.
 	`tests/` -> Unit Tests
-	`www/` -> Public site, expose for authentication.
 	`gulpfile.js` -> Gulp tasks
 	`serverless.yml` -> Serverless configuration
 	`package.json` -> Dependencies
 	`README.md`

-For Opearlo integration, you just have to add the userId, appName and apiKey to your local.json file like this:
+For AWS Mobile Analytics integration, you just have to add the appId, appTitle and cognitoIdentityPoolId to your local.json file like this:

 ```
 {